 The Hayot Lake Project is a taconite deposit located approximately 23 kilometres northwest of the Joyce Lake DSO Project and 22 kilometres north of the town of Schefferville, Quebec.
-A mineral resource evaluation was prepared in 2012 for the Hayot Lake Project, reporting an estimated 1.7 billion tonnes of inferred mineral resources.
-For further details, please refer to the report entitled Mineral Resource Evaluation, Hayot Lake Taconite Iron Project, Schefferville, Québec filed under Century's profile on www.sedar.com on November 9, 2012.
-This high capital cost world-class taconite project is one that will be developed by the Company as a long-term growth opportunity.
+An NI43-101 mineral resource was prepared in 2012 and estimated 1.7 billion tonnes of inferred resource.
+For further details, please refer to the NI43-101 Technical Report "Mineral Resource Evaluation, Hayot Lake Taconite Iron Project, Schefferville, Québec" filed under Century's profile on www.sedar.com on November 9, 2012.
+This world-class taconite project is one that will be developed by the Company as a long-term growth opportunity.